 At this point I broke down to the nurses who were changing shift and begged for a c-section.
 It also happened that my OB was on call that morning and just happened to check in at that moment.
 He felt my pain immediately and said he would do my surgery within the next 2 hours.

 I never had surgery in my life ever.
 I never really even go to doctors or hospitals.
-I’ve been lucky to be a mostly healthy individual thus far and here I was begging for a major surgery.
-I was so scared but really didn’t have time to think about it in my brain.
+I've been lucky to be a mostly healthy individual thus far and here I was begging for a major surgery, whilst at the same time realizing that I would be spending several months recovering from this procedure.
+My friend even recommended that I should look at this comprehensive guide to long-term disability insurance as if this surgery meant that I would be out of work for three months or longer, I would be eligible to claim for this type of help (which is definitely something worth considering).
+But that was a thought for later.
+At that moment, I just had to wrap my head around the thought of undergoing high-risk surgery.
+I was so scared but really didn't have time to think about it in my brain.
 My body took over as it started shaking even more.

 I was wheeled into the sterile operating room at first without Mike.
 I was then pumped with so many things that I couldn't keep track.
 More in the epidural, pain killers, saline . . . you name it!
 Mike was invited to the room and stood by me while the part of my body that could move shook uncontrollably as I cried.